About FCNIG

 Which region do you live in?
 Find your local chapter and connect with our execs!
 We'd love to hear from you!

-Vacancies: We are seeking a student exec and policy and political action exec for the 2023/2024 term.
+Vacancies: We are seeking a policy and political action exec for the 2023/2024 term.
 Please contact us for more information.